|

 - Utilize an effective writing process;

-- Demonstrate active oral and listening skills;
+- Demonstrate proficient listening and speaking skills;

 - Explain the distinctiveness and value of a liberal